oban-bg/oban/README.md

 Worker modules do the work of processing a job.
 At a minimum they must define a `perform/2` function, which is called with an `args` map and the job struct.

-The keys in the `args` map will always be converted to strings prior to calling `perform/2`.
+Note that when Oban calls `perform/2`, the `args` map given when enqueueing the job will have been deserialized from the PostgreSQL `jsonb` data type and therefore map keys will have been converted to strings.

 Define a worker to process jobs in the `events` queue: